-Requirements for the STEM Teaching Minor
+Preparation for the STEM Teaching Minor

-- Complete Step 1: Inquiry Approaches to Teaching and Step 2: Inquiry-based Lesson Design with a grade of B- or better.
+- Complete STEP 1: Inquiry Approaches to Teaching and STEP 2: Inquiry-based Lesson Design with a grade of B- or better.

 STEM Teaching Minor

 To earn the STEM Teaching Minor, undergraduates must successfully complete the required 18 credits of UTeach coursework.
 Math and computer science undergraduates must also successfully complete Functions and Modeling and Geometry in order to prepare for math teacher certification.

 For the latest course information please visit the UMass Lowell online Academic Catalog.

 To prepare for teaching certification, all students are required to pass the Massachusetts Tests for Educator Licensure, this is in addition to earning a bachelor degree in a STEM field along with the STEM Teaching Minor.
 Students must receive passing scores on each of the following tests: